A Canonical Representation of Block Matrices with Applications to Covariance and Correlation Matrices: Introduction

 We denote the upper-left $2\times2$ matrix by $A$.
 In general, $A$ will be a $K\times K$ matrix, whose eigenvalues are also eigenvalues of $C$.
 The general result for block matrices with $K$ blocks will be presented in Theorem \ref{thm:Canonical}, with a structure similar to that in (\ref{eq:QCQequi2}).
-An important feature is that the matrix $Q$ does not depend on the elements in block matrix, but is solely determined by the block partition, $(n_{1},\ldots,n_{K})$, where $n=n_{1}+\cdots+n_{K}$.
+Importantly, the matrix $Q$ does not depend on the elements in block matrix, but is solely determined by the block partition, $(n_{1},\ldots,n_{K})$, where $n=n_{1}+\cdots+n_{K}$.

-The canonical representation is obtained for general block matrices that need not be symmetric, nor positive semidefinite.
+The canonical representation is obtained for general block matrices, which need not be symmetric, nor positive semidefinite.
 In fact, our results are applicable to non-square matrices.
-Block covariance matrices and block correlation matrices are interesting special cases.
+Block covariance matrices and block correlation matrices are important special cases.
 For block correlation matrices, the $A$-matrix, which emerges in (\ref{eq:QCQequi2}), was previously established in \citet{HuangYang:2010} and \citet{CadimaCalheirosPreto2010}, as we will discuss in Section \ref{sec:BlockCorrelation}.
-We derive additional results for block correlation matrices that simplify the evaluation of the log-likelihood function.
+We derive additional results for block correlation matrices that simplify various matrix transformations and the evaluation of the Gaussian log-likelihood function.

 The rest of this paper is organized as follows.
-We present the main result in Section 2, where the canonical representation is established for a broad class of block matrices, along with some related results for the matrix exponential, matrix logarithm of block matrices, and matrix powers, including the matrix inverse.
+We present the main result in Section 2, where the canonical representation is established for a broad class of block matrices, along with related results for some matrix functions.
+We also cover aspects of block structures in regressions with many variables.
 In Section 3, we consider the special case with block covariance matrices and block correlation matrices.
 Many of these results are useful for maximum likelihood estimation with a Gaussian log-likelihood function, as we show in Section 4.
-In Section 5, we apply the results to estimation of block covariance matrices for a very large panel of daily stock returns.
+In Section \ref{sec:Empirical-Estimation}, we present our empirical analysis of block covariance matrices for a large panel of daily stock returns.
 We conclude in Section 6 and all proofs are presented in the Appendix.
+A separate Web Appendix with additional empirical results, expressions for computing partial correlations from block correlation matrices, and Matlab code used in our empirical analysis.